Safeguarding Adults Week 2021 will take place from 15- 21 November.

 Support Safeguarding Adults Week in 5 Steps!

 - Sign up to receive your free Safeguarding Adults Week resources from the Ann Craft Trust!
 We’ll email you free electronic resources throughout the year.

-- Book onto one of our e-learning courses or the Ann Craft Trust Conference (details to follow!) to develop your safeguarding knowledge.
+- Book onto one of our e-learning courses, or the Ann Craft Trust Grooming and Exploitation Conference, to develop your safeguarding knowledge.

 - Share our free podcasts, posters and resources within your organisation, or create your own, to raise awareness of safeguarding issues.

 - Use the hashtag #SafeguardingAdultsWeek on social media to tell the online community about your safeguarding initiatives.

 - Learn how to recognise the signs of abuse and how to record and report your concerns.

 If you need some inspiration, take a look at how organisations got involved in 2020!